-- Failure to follow the SCDHHS policies and procedures. - Billing for more residents than the facility has licensed beds. - Holding of OSCAP reimbursement. - Failure to submit a TAD for payment by the due date. - Failure to submit monthly billing by due date. - Failure to notify the SCDHHS eligibility worker and area SCDHHS Regional Office of admission discharges, transfers and deaths within five business days. - Substantiated finding of failure to follow policy for the administration of the participant's personal needs account. - Employing an excluded individual.

-• Failure to report medical or non-medical absences.
+- Failure to follow the SCDHHS policies and procedures. - Billing for more residents than the facility has licensed beds. - Holding of OSCAP reimbursement. - Failure to submit a Turn Around Document (TAD) for payment by the due date. - Failure to submit monthly billing by due date. - Failure to notify the SCDHHS eligibility worker and area SCDHHS Regional Office of admission discharges, transfers, and deaths within five business days. - Substantiated finding of failure to follow policy for the administration of the participant's personal needs account. - Employing an excluded individual. - Failure to report medical or non-medical absences.

-Referral to Licensing Entities and/or SCDHHS Division of Program Integrity

-SCDHHS reserves the right to make referrals to SCDHEC, South Carolina Board of Long-Term Health Care Administrators, South Carolina Board of Nursing, and/or other licensing entities or state agencies, as deemed appropriate.
+Referral to Licensing Entities and/or SCDHHS Division of Program Integrity SCDHHS reserves the right to make referrals to South Carolina Department of Health and Environmental Control, South Carolina Board of Long Term Health Care Administrators, South Carolina Board of Nursing, and/or other licensing entities or state agencies as deemed appropriate.

-In instances where potential fraud is suspected, a referral will be made to SCDHHS Division of PI.
-The Division of PI carries out SCDHHS responsibilities concerning suspected Medicaid fraud as well as post-payment reviews.
+In instances where potential fraud is suspected, a referral will be made to SCDHHS Division of Program Integrity.
+The Division of Program Integrity carries out SCDHHS responsibilities concerning suspected Medicaid fraud as

+Referral to Licensing Entities and/or SCDHHS Division of Program Integrity (Cont'd.) well as post-payment reviews.
 Suspected cases of Medicaid fraud by health care providers are referred to the Medicaid Fraud Control Unit (MFCU) of the State Attorney General's Office for investigation and possible prosecution.

-Instances where the facility goes through a change of ownership that has not been approved by SCDHHS which results in a sharing of OSS/OSCAP payments with a non-enrolled SCDHHS facility will be referred to SCDHHS Division of PI and/or MFCU.
+Instances where the facility goes through a change of ownership that has not been approved by SCDHHS which results in a sharing of OSS/OSCAP payments with a non-enrolled SCDHHS facility will be referred to SCDHHS Division of Program Integrity and/or MFCU.